blebaron/AIpex/README.md

 To use AI features in AIpex, you can click the AIpex in chrome toobar, and then you can customize shorcut or set AI parameters

 ![AIPex configure](src/screenshots/settings.png)

-You can also customize the modifier key used to open results in new tabs.
-By default, holding &#8984; / Ctrl while pressing Enter will open the result in a new tab.
-AIpex uses a cross-platform notation showing both Mac and Windows/Linux key equivalents (&#8984; / Ctrl, &#8679; / Shift, &#8997; / Alt).

 ### Closing AIpex